 “And y’ cam for the drink, I see!”
 Peter the giant pointed at Bob of the alcoholic hue.
 The crowd erupted in laughter.
 A typical Celtic trait: it’s fun to poke fun.
 Once you’ve been made an object of ridicule, you’re in.
 Peter bought us another round to toast these foolhardy newlyweds.

 Our day started in Finstown, around the corner from the Pomona Inn.
 While we waited for the bus to carry us back into Stromness, a nasty wind shot painful needles of rain into us sideways.
 Our travel-dork Gore-Tex jackets were only somewhat useful.
 “It’ll pass,” the bus driver confidently smiled.

 First, we booked into a local bed and breakfast, warning them that we wouldn’t be back until late.
 They weren’t the least bit surprised.
-On Orkney the summer solstice is a bit like Christmas.
-Celebration is everywhere.
+On Orkney, the summer solstice is a bit like Christmas.
+A celebration is everywhere.
 The locals golf at midnight because they can.

 “No, the green fees aren’t cheaper,” Peter anticipated my question.
 Hippies and flakes flock here to groove out in the stone circles whose alleged magical properties are supposedly heightened.